waveaccounting/ml-challenge-expenses/README.md

 - Only used text TF-IDF features
 - Training Accuracy **87.5%**, validation accuracy **83.33%**, precision **100%**, **83%** and f1-score **91%**
 - Tons of improvement possible

+## Luigi Solution

+[Luigi](Luigi is a Python package that helps you build complex pipelines of batch jobs).
+I used it to manifest how a real production type pipeline can be developed.
+I have only included the prediction (classification) pipeline here, not the clustering.
+However, the clustering can be easily incorporated with some additional effort.
+The solution is in the `luigi` subfolder.
+The code is basically taken from the Classification notebook but aranged in a more modular format.

+### Classes

+- **PreProcessor** pre-processes and vectorizes the data and generates vectorized files
+        - train_processed.csv:  vectorized training data
+        - validation_processed.csv: vectorized validation data
+        - train_processed_tfidf.csv: vectorized training data with only tf-idf features
+        - validation_processed_tfidf.csv: vectorized validation data with only tf-idf features
+        - labels.pkl: a labels files including training and validation labels
+- **Predictor** does the actual classification and generates result files
+	- report.txt: report contaning accuracy and other measurements
+	- comparison.csv: file showing actual and predicted categories side by side

+Sample output files are provided with the solution.
+You can delete those files and rerun `run.sh` to run the entore workflow.

+The solution is nowhere close to production-ready and can be further modularized and enhanced in a million way.
+This was just a manifestation of how pipelines can be developed with modularized tasks.

+## Conclusion

+I have tried different approaches of addressing the solutions.
+The datasets were very small and nothing I experimented here is conclusive.
+I have learnt from my experience and real work that models that perform well on small data are not necessarily best for tackling real big data.
+Also, there is a myriad of ways of improving things.

+I am not particularly proud of anything, however, I am glad that I went through the exercise and learnt a lot in the process.
+I hope I get a chance to present myself in person and discuss in more detail.